 Mammillaria vetula Mart. is now considered the correct and accepted scientific name for this species of Mammillaria.
 It was named and described as such by Carl (Karl) Friedrich Philipp von Martius in Nova Acta Physico in 1832.

 Mammillaria gracilis var. fragilis A.Berger was named and described by Alwin Berger in Kakteen in 1929.
 This name is what the industry is commonly using…

 The genus, Mammillaria Haw., was named and described by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.

 As of 11-9-21 when this page was last updated, Plants of the World Online by Kew lists 154 accepted species in the Mammillaria genus (there were 154 on the previous on 11-9-21).
-It is a member of the plant family Cactaceae with 144 genera.
+It is a member of the plant family Cactaceae with 146 genera.
 That number is likely to change as updates are made on POWO.
 The number of specis in the genus and genera in the family fluctuates periodically.